cjholder/Newcastle-Racing/README.md

     /opt/ros/galactic/setup.bash
     ```
 4. **Local Environment Configuration:**
    After building the packages, source the local setup script to update your shell with the environment settings of the newly built packages.
+Not tested
    ```bash
    source install/local_setup.bash
    ```